seif-138/OSTask/README.md

-# To first work with this image pull this repo using
+# To first work with this pull the repo using
 `git clone https://github.com/seif-138/OSTask.git`

 # Convert Dockerfile to image: